Koushik-Cheranda/SC-islet-scRNAseq-analysis-R-codes/README.md

 # SC-islet-scRNAseq-analysis-R-codes
 Single-cell RNA sequencing (scRNAseq) analysis of mature stem cell-derived islets was carried out using the established Seurat workflow.
-The analysis began by processing CellRanger outputs to remove ambient RNA and doublets.
+The analysis involved processing CellRanger outputs to remove ambient RNA and doublets.
 The resulting filtered datasets were then normalized and variance-stabilized, followed by clustering and integration.
 Further downstream analyses and figure generation were conducted using the processed Seurat object.

 R codes used in this project are in the followiung order: